 Hillary Clinton blamed it on her failure as a wife.
 She revealed to her best friend that she herself may had a role in former U.S. President Bill Clinton's widely-known scandalised extramarital affair with Monica Lewinsky.

 Diane Blair, Ms Clinton's best friend, was a professor of Political Science.
 She passed away in 2000.
 However, she had regular communication with Ms Clinton since 1970s.
 The regular correspondence, memos, interviews and journal entries related to Ms Clinton; which Ms Blair possessed, throw significant light on the iconic affair in the history of U.S. politics.
-The affair may even be blamed for Mr Clinton losing his presidency after his sexual relation with Ms Lewinsky at the Oval office was proven true.
+The affair may even be blamed for Mr maligning Mr Clinton's political career after his sexual relation with Ms Lewinsky at the Oval office was proven true.

 Ms Clinton called Ms Lewinsky a "narcissistic loony toon" during a private chat with Ms Blair.
 She also called her a "nut case" while she blamed her husband's affair on the loneliness of his job as the president and politics along with her own failure as a wife.
 Ms Blair wrote that Ms Clinton considered herself "not sensitive enough" to understand the price Mr Clinton was paying.
 Ms Clinton, on the contrary, did not take responsibility for his affair.
 She felt that it was a significant "personal lapse" on his part.